skulpt/skulpt/introduction.rst

 .. glossary::

+    activecode
+        A unique interpreter environment that allows Python to be executed from within a web browser.

     algorithm
-        A general process for solving a category of problems.
+        A general step by step process for solving a problem.

     bug
         An error in a program.